nicozanf/py4web-doc/docs/chapter-10.rst

    def index(): ....

-In this way you can place your /libs/helpers.py library inside your own app (without external dependency), and this will work even if you rename your app.
+This approach will work even if you rename your app.
 Even more important, it keeps most of your code outside the templates avoiding this ugly anti-pattern design.